angular/angular/aio/content/guide/quickstart.md

 [**_Components_**](guide/glossary#component) are the fundamental building blocks of Angular applications.
 They display data on the screen, listen for user input, and take action based on that input.

-The CLI created the first component for you.
+In the initial app, the CLI created the first Angular component for you.
+It is the _root component_, and it is named `app-root`.

-Your app resides in the `src` folder.
-All Angular components, templates, styles, images, and anything else your app needs go here.

 1. Open `./src/app/app.component.ts`.

-Every app has a _root component_, named `app-root`.
-The root component connects a component hierarchy with the page document object model (DOM).
+2. Find the `app-root` component.

 <code-example path="cli-quickstart/src/app/app.component.ts" region="metadata" title="src/app/app.component.ts" linenums="false"></code-example>

-2. The `@Component()` decorator identifies the class immediately below it (`AppComponent`) as a component.
-Change the `title` property from `'my-app'` to `'My First Angular App'`.
+3. Change the `title` property from `'my-app'` to `'My First Angular App'`.

 <code-example path="cli-quickstart/src/app/app.component.ts" region="component" title="src/app/app.component.ts" linenums="false"></code-example>

 The browser reloads automatically with the revised title.
 That's nice, but it could look better.

-3. Open `src/app/app.component.css` and give the component some style.
+4. Open `src/app/app.component.css` and give the component some style.

 <code-example path="cli-quickstart/src/app/app.component.css" title="src/app/app.component.css" linenums="false"></code-example>

 <figure>
   <img src='generated/images/guide/cli-quickstart/my-first-app.png' alt="Output of Getting Started app">
 </figure>

-That's all you need to do.
-You've created your first Angular app!
+Looking good!